 My use of mountaineering shoes for a few decades leads me to think that a membrane is a very positive element against wet feet.
 It is at the same time waterproof and breathable and that is what we are seeking.
 In practice, I see that my Asolo Titan GTX, after 10 years of mountaineering are well worn but the GTX membrane continues to do its work in a satisfactory manner.
 However, the “hydrophobic treated” leathers that I have used (Trapper TD+ and Nepal Trek) are getting my feet wet regularly in wet snow.

-The membrane however does not do all the work.
+The membrane, however, does not do all the work.
 It can be proved defective according to its quality and certain conditions.
-Because membranes are not all created equal, we will find details on their coating performance in Schmerber, the waterproof rating unit of a fabric, and especially on their breathability.
+Because membranes are not all created equal, we will find details on their coating performance in Schmerber, the waterproof rating unit of fabric, and especially on their breathability.

 Thermal protection of your mountain shoes

-Almost all of the traditional mountaineering and high alpine shoes, even the light ones, can withstand temperatures in the range of -10°C (14°F) during movement, provided we don’t tight them too much.
+Almost all of the traditional mountaineering and high alpine shoes, even the light ones, can withstand temperatures in the range of -10°C (14°F) during movement, provided we don’t tighten them too much.

-Then we can find many models with enough thickness of leather or of lightweight materials and insulating layers of Thinsulate type, which can resist to -20°C (-4°F).
-Below this temperature, special attention and research on specific shoes for the extreme winter conditions is needed.
-The soleplate plays an important role in the thermal protection.
+Then we can find many models with enough thickness of leather or of lightweight materials and insulating layers of Thinsulate type, which can resist -20°C (-4°F).
+Below this temperature, special attention and research on specific shoes for the extreme winter conditions are needed.
+The soleplate plays an important role in thermal protection.

-First degree frostbite often enough occurs on the toes and the foot arch, when the soleplate is insufficient.
-We can therefore increase its thermal protection by replacing the insole with a more insulating sole.
+The first-degree frostbite often enough occurs on the toes and the foot arch, when the soleplate is insufficient.
+We can, therefore, increase its thermal protection by replacing the insole with a more insulating sole.